Summer is here, and so is my son, the history teacher. Here’s our review of Severance.

 Mslexia is online and in print.
 You can learn about it, read some of it, subscribe for access to the whole magazine, and sign up for additional writing-related experiences here.
 Mslexia has many resources and opportunities for writers, including many opportunities to submit to the magazine.

-Mslexia also pays for all writing, I was especially grateful for the boost to my online finances from the “Blogability” publication because my account had become quite low, owing to my getting behind on rotting up violin and viola lesson fees.
+Mslexia also pays for all writing, I was especially grateful for the boost to my online finances from the “Blogability” publication because my account had become quite low, owing to my getting behind on totting up violin and viola lesson fees.
 Now I can buy Tom Daley’s latest chapbook, Far Cry, without waiting for my snail-mail check to get to him.

 Looking forward to it.